-When the names of the island and the country its located in sound exotic, imagine juts how unique they actually are.
+When the names of the island and the country it’s located in sound exotic, imagine just how unique they are.
 Espiritu Santo is the biggest island in Vanuatu – a gem located in the South Pacific Ocean.
-This may be hard to believe, but you may come across actual WWII relics in the form of abandoned American machinery when you are cruising on your paddle board.
+This may be hard to believe, but you may come across actual WWII relics in the form of abandoned American machinery when you are cruising on your paddleboard.
 Not many SUP destinations can boast that.
 As you paddle, all you will hear is the calming sound of gentle waves.
 The island is a true paradise for explorers.
 Follow the water trail into jungle vegetation and hanging roots.
 Then there are the ‘blue holes’: clear, blue water holes teeming with marine life.
 It will take your breath away.

 Getting There: There is a direct flight from Brisbane, Australia to Vanuatu.
 You can then hop on to a connecting flight that will take you to the island.
 There are flights available from New Zealand and Fiji as well.

 Other Things To Do: Snorkelling is the must-do activity.
-The underwater landscape is teeming with colour, life, and a few mysteries.
+The underwater landscape is teeming with color, life, and a few mysteries.
 Don’t miss out on them.